Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: A Taxonomy of Cross-silo Collaboration between LMs and SMs

+In recent years, there has been growing research interest in accomplishing the collaborative objective in Eq.~\ref{eq:problem} through knowledge transfer and coordination across data and model boundaries.
+We categorize and discuss existing methods based on their knowledge transfer mechanisms across the boundary.
+The first two categories address \textbf{training-time transfer}: from the LM side to the SM side (LM$\rightarrow$SM, Section~\ref{sec:knowledge_transfer_LM2SM}) and from the SM side to the LM side (SM$\rightarrow$LM,Section~\ref{sec:knowledge_transfer_SM2LM}), each further organized by the form of transferred information carrier, namely distillation-based, generation-based, and parameter-based transfer.
+Here, carriers are denoted by $\mathcal{I}_{\pi}$ (LM$\rightarrow$SM) and $\mathcal{J}_{\pi}$ (SM$\rightarrow$LM), consistent with Section~2.
+The third category addresses \textbf{inference-time collaboration} (Section~\ref{sec:cross-silo-collaboration}), where methods are also organized by the form of transferred information carrier, including intermediate activations, token-level signals, and output-level context.
+Additionally, \textbf{Multi-party settings} (Section~\ref{sec:multi-party}) are discussed as an extension of these mechanisms.

+The distinction between $\mathcal{I}_{\pi}$ and $\mathcal{J}_{\pi}$ identifies not only carrier direction but also the boundary condition most directly engaged in Eq.~\eqref{eq:problem}: LM$\rightarrow$SM carriers $\mathcal{I}_{\pi}$ primarily expose LM-derived behavior or knowledge and are tied to $M_L$, whereas SM$\rightarrow$LM carriers $\mathcal{J}_{\pi}$ externalize private-domain signals and are tied to $M_p$.
+Some protocols instantiate only one direction, while closed-loop and inference-time protocols activate both across rounds.

+Table~\ref{tab:previous_techniques} summarizes the knowledge transfer mechanisms employed by this taxonomy, depicting the specific forms of knowledge carrier $\mathcal{I}_{\pi}$ and $\mathcal{J}_{\pi}$ for each category.
+Figure~\ref{fig:techniques} highlights how LMs transfer general knowledge to SMs and how SMs convey domain-specific knowledge back to LMs.
+Figure~\ref{fig:taxonomy-w2s-collaboration} further organizes existing approaches according to our categorization.
+The following sections provide an overview of each paradigm.

-\subsubsection{Knowledge Transfer from LMs to SMs}
+\subsection{Knowledge Transfer from LMs to SMs}

-The first feasible route is to transfer the broad knowledge and capabilities of LMs to the data party's SMs.
-This can be accomplished in the following three different ways: 1) Distillation-based Transfer, 2) Generation-based Transfer, and 3) Parametric-based Transfer.
-Parameter-based methods require parametric access (white-boxed), granting direct manipulation of the Large Model's (LM's) internal weights.
-Distillation-based approaches transfer knowledge via output logits or representations, and are thus categorized as grey-boxed.
-Lastly, generation-based techniques operate solely on the LM's generated data, making them well-suited for black-boxed LMs.
+The first feasible route is to transfer the broad knowledge and capabilities of LMs to locally deployed SMs on the SM side.
+Depending on the form of the knowledge transferred, this route can be accomplished in three ways: 1) Distillation-based Transfer (Section~\ref{subsubsec:distillation-based-transfer-LM2SM}), which transfers teacher-induced supervision knowledge, denoted as $\mathcal{I}_{\pi_{\mathrm{KD}}}$; 2) Generation-based Transfer (Section~\ref{subsubsec:generation-based-transfer-LM2SM}), which transfers synthetic data, denoted as $\mathcal{I}_{\pi_{\mathrm{GEN}}}$; and 3) Parameter-based Transfer (Section~\ref{subsubsec:parameter-based-transfer-LM2SM}), which transfers compact parameter knowledge, denoted as $\mathcal{I}_{\pi_{\mathrm{PAR}}}$.